-While crossing borders presents unique obstacles and require special tactics, the principles and purposes of internal investigations remain the same.
+While crossing borders presents unique obstacles and requires special tactics, the principles and purposes of internal investigations remain the same.
 A good investigation should gather all of the relevant documentation, as well as truthful witness statements that can be used as evidence.

 Investigations may be conducted for the purposes of:

 - Finding weak spots in a company before an incident takes place that could result in liability; and

 - Gaining detailed knowledge about misconduct that has already been identified (either by the company itself or by the government).

 Being proactive about addressing potential misconduct across borders may ultimately give you greater control over how incidents are handled.
 And, while you can’t stop the government from investigating a compliance issue, properly conducted internal investigations can demonstrate good faith which, under specific circumstances, could lead authorities to refrain from prosecuting a company for violations.

 4 Unique Challenges for Cross-Border Investigations

 Compliance professionals face unique obstacles in cross-border investigations.
 The first of these challenges have to do with coordination and communication; the remaining three are legal challenges.